🥳 Supermanagers episode 100 featuring David Sacks is now LIVE! 🔥

 Parting advice

-We hope that this article has been helpful in laying down some universal meeting etiquette rules.
+We hope that this article has been helpful in laying down some universal meeting etiquette rules for 2023.
 If you found it helpful, be sure to share it with a friend or a colleague.
 Until next time, it was great to see you again!